-Between 1 January and 31 December 2017, WCPL received 30 complaints from the local area, primarily originating from Mogo Road and the Village of Wollar2 and primarily in relation to noise, with some complaints also citing dust or odour issues.
+Between 1 January and 31 December 2017, WCPL received 30 complaints from the local area, primarily originating from Mogo Road and the Village of Wollar4 and primarily in relation to noise, with some complaints also citing dust or odour issues.
 Community issues raised during WCPL's 'Have a Chat' sessions in 2017 have primarily related to impacts on residential amenity, including concerns about WCM's operational and blasting noise, blasting odour, and local weed management.
+The nature of community issues and complaints raised has remained consistent in subsequent years, with noise being a frequently raised issue.

-Noise and air quality issues are managed in accordance with WCPL's relevant Environmental Management Plans and complaints response protocol (see Section 4.3.4).
+Noise and air quality issues are managed in accordance with WCPL's relevant Environmental Management Plans (EMPs)5 and complaints response protocol (see Section 4.3.4).
 Residents may not perceive these measures as significantly offsetting WCM impacts on local amenity.
 However, they will make a contribution to the maintenance of amenity in the village during WCM's operation, and address some of the uncertainty and anxiety expressed by residents at the time of the SIA.